janeon/k-clustering_project/README.md

 For the next iteration rounds,
     The algorithm first assigns each point to one of the k cluster centers For each cluster, the average coordinate of points assigned to a center is calculated, this average becomes the new center
-    After calculating average centers, if coordinates of centers have not changed, then the iterations terminate, otherwise program continues to recenter its clusters
+    After calculating average centers, if coordinates of centers have not changed or the iteration limit has been reached, then the iterations terminate, otherwise program continues to recenter its clusters

 ```